pwr/KSP/readme.md

 Deployment is rather simple; configuration needs a bit of care, though you only have to do it once.

-You should deploy, configure and start the KSP daemon first, along with the necessary HTTPS frontend.
+You should deploy, configure and start the KSP daemon first.
 You can add new devices at any point after that.

 See `docs/install.md` for software requirements and deployment steps.